French sculpture: Twentieth Century - The end of rules

 The use of new and unusual materials was a common feature in much 20th century sculpture.
 Henri-Georges Adam made very large abstract works of concrete, such as his 22-meter long Signal at the Museum of Fine Arts in Le Havre.

-The most celebrated and controversial work in the 20th century was probably Fountaina work entered into the 1917 Exhibition of Independent Artists in New York by French artist Marcel Duchamp.
+The most celebrated and controversial work in the 20th century was probably Fountain a work entered into the 1917 Exhibition of Independent Artists in New York by French artist Marcel Duchamp.
 It was an ordinary urinal purchased by DuChamp, and proposed by DuChamp as a work of art.
 It was reluctantly accepted by the show organizers, since any sculptor who paid the fee could show his work, but it was never put on display, and created an enormous scandal in the art world, as Duchamp intended.

 Gaston Lachaise also seemed to mock the traditions of classical sculpture, by his inflated nudes.

 César Baldaccini (1921-1998) was a notable figure of French sculpture in the second half of the 20th century.
 César was at the forefront of the Nouveau Réalisme movement with his radical compressions (compacted automobiles, discarded metal, or rubbish), expansions (polyurethane foam sculptures), and fantastic representations of animals and insects.